JoschHagedorn/triangular-arbitrage-experiment/README.md

 The base asset quantity is the amount of the base asset that is used for the execution of a triangular arbitrage chain.
 It plays an important role in determining the duration of an opportunity.
 When an opportunity begins, it is the moment when the limit prices become immediately executable, based on the best bid/ask prices in the limit order book and their quantities.
 The base asset quantity defines the minimum quantity of the base asset required for the opportunity to be executable.

 **Profit:** \
-The profit of a chain is the relative difference between the base asset quantity before and after the execution of a chain, expressed as a percentage.
+The profit of a chain is the percentage difference between the base asset quantity before and after the chain's execution.
 The formula for calculating profit is:
 $$\text{Profit} ( \\% ) = \left( \frac{B_{\text{after}} - B_{\text{before}} - \text{Fees}}{B_{\text{before}}} \right) \times 100$$